Egmont Key State Park and National Wildlife Refuge: History

 During the 19th century, Egmont Key was used as a camp for captured Seminoles at the end of the Third Seminole War and later in the century the island was occupied by the Union Navy during the American Civil War.
 Defense considerations during the Spanish–American War led to the construction of Fort Dade on the island in 1898, and Egmont Key remained a military reservation until 1923.

 In 1928, Pan Am's first crash occurred in the Gulf of Mexico near Egmont.
-On August 15th that year, a Fokker/Atlantic F.VIIIb/3m that was turned into a "C-2 Tri-motor", General Machado (NC55 or 53), was operating a Pan Am flight from Havana to Key West, when it became lost and ditched off of the island after running out of fuel.
+On August 15 that year, a Fokker/Atlantic F.VIIIb/3m that was turned into a "C-2 Tri-motor", General Machado (NC55 or 53), was operating a Pan Am flight from Havana to Key West, when it became lost and ditched off of the island after running out of fuel.
 1 of the 5 occupants, Norman Ageton, died.
 The plane had been originally built as a F.VIIIb/3m for Colonial Air Transport.

+U.S. Fish and Wildlife Service owns and manages Egmont Key National Wildlife Refuge and entered into a cooperative agreement with Florida Park Service to cooperatively manage the entire island in 1989 and is known as Egmont Key National Wildlife Refuge and State Park.

 In 1974, the U.S. Fish and Wildlife Service took over Egmont Key.
-They turned the island over to the State of Florida in 1989, and it became a state park.
+In 1989 they turned the island over to the State of Florida and it became a state park.
+After a yearslong effort, the jail structure from Fort Dade was rebuilt and repurposed as a visitors' center for the park in the early 2000s.
+The structure was designed to resemble the original as closely as possible and featured Ludowici tiles from the original manufacturer.
 Budgetary concerns in 2009 led to a proposal to close the park.